couchbaselabs/ansible-couchbase-server/examples/README_VAGRANT.md

 Now it's time for bootstrapping the Couchbase Server cluster.

+There are some environment variables which can be set to alter basic details about the Vagrant based setup; the defaults are in parentheses:

+* ANSIBLE_PLAYBOOK (cluster_init.yml) playbook executed by Ansible provisioner
+* BOX_MEM (1536) specifies virtual machine RAM in megabytes
+* BOX_NAME (ubuntu/trusty64) specifies name of the Vagrant box to use
+* CLUSTER_HOSTS (vagrant_hosts) specifies Ansible hosts inventory file

-Open a terminal, change into the *examples* subdirectory of the role's root directory and execute the top level Ansible playbook with commands like the following:
+Open a terminal, change into the *examples* subdirectory of this role's root directory and execute the Ansible playbook:

 ```
 cd $ROLESPATH/couchbase.couchbase-server/examples
 vagrant up
 ```

 Yep, that's all there is to it.

 One command and a bit of patience while Vagrant and Ansible work their magic.

-If bootstrapping a cluster for the first time, you'll be prompted to accept the host key information for each node VM by ssh; be sure to answer **yes** to these prompts.
+If bootstrapping a cluster for the first time, you will be prompted to accept the host key information for each node VM by ssh; be sure to answer **yes** to these prompts.

 ### Debian